German Driver’s License – § 31 Conversion

 4. Take Your Exams

-You’ll take your exams at TÜV or DEKRA, depending on your region.
+You’ll take your exams at TÜV.
 Once you pass – congratulations – you’ll receive your German driver’s license!

 Important Info